indystar1/ESP8266-code/REST_ESP8266_ThingWorx/README.md

 It also gets a value from Mashup to control a device such as LED.

-On the Thingworx side make sure your thingName[], your serviceName[] and your server[] match exactly.
+On the Thingworx side, make sure your thingName[], your serviceName[] and your server[] match exactly.

 Use your provided appKey that you receive when you set up your Thing.